 By CDV

 As we face society’s relative silence around children living with domestic violence and the adults who grew up with it in the past, it helps to also consider why adults might choose to remain silent about any domestic violence they are involved in or are witnessing.
-When we do look at it closely, we unravel the lie that silence somehow saves us from shame, guilt, consequence or judgment.
-We also see that our silence often does the opposite: it reinforces the shame, guilt and judgment we feel toward ourselves.
+When we do look at it closely, we unravel the lie that silence somehow saves us from shame, guilt, consequence, or judgment.
+We also see that our silence often has the opposite effect: it reinforces the shame, guilt, and judgment we feel toward ourselves.

 Adults who engage in domestic violence don’t talk about it for obvious reasons.
 However, why would neighbors or bystanders remain silent when they know a child is in an unsafe situation?
 Many bystanders simply believe it’s none of their business.